Bradpk/mind-reader/pseudocode.md

 -BEGIN
 -RENDER
 -INIT
+A variable to keep track of the current page.

 The h1 display (contains the text that provides instructions)

 The next button (clickable button thats renders the next page)